How I Optimized My Zsh Startup Time

 3. Compile .zcompdump to bytecode

 compinit parses thousands of completion functions on every startup.
-Compiling its dump file means subsequent shells skip the parser:
+Compiling its dump file to bytecode means subsequent shells skip the parser:

 zcompdump="${ZDOTDIR:-$HOME}/.zcompdump"